By Rod Ashley, Tafflab CEO and Trustee

 Managing / organising

-• identify what tasks need to be done & the time scales involved
+• identify what tasks need doing and the time scales involved

 • evaluate each task